-Headaches may indicate head/neck injury, a hematoma (blood clot), or a concussion that can prove fatal if ignored.
+- Headaches: Headaches may indicate head/neck injury, a hematoma (blood clot), or a concussion that can prove fatal if ignored.

-Pain in these areas may manifest after a few days in whiplash victims.
+- Shoulder or neck stiffness/pain: Pain in these areas may manifest after a few days in whiplash victims.

-You may be experiencing the aftereffects of spine or neck damage if you lose sensation in your arms and/or hands.
+- Numbness: You may be experiencing the aftereffects of spine or neck damage if you lose sensation in your arms and/or hands.

-In a vehicle accident, it is common to sustain bruises from the seatbelt.
+- Abdominal pain: In a vehicle accident, it is common to sustain bruises from the seatbelt.
 However, if they are persistent and large or if you feel other pain in the area, you may have internal bleeding and require immediate medical attention.

-Traumatic brain injuries, such as concussions, are common in car collisions.
+- Changes in thinking or personality: Traumatic brain injuries, such as concussions, are common in car collisions.
 It is hard to miss more serious injuries, which often cause unconsciousness.
 But concussions can lead to minor brain damage that manifests in strange ways.

-Concussions may impact how your brain transmits signals to the rest of your body.
+- Difficulty in coordination and movement: Concussions may impact how your brain transmits signals to the rest of your body.

-After stressful situations such as vehicle accidents, post-traumatic stress disorder (PTSD) is a common condition.
+- Flashbacks or nightmares: After stressful situations such as vehicle accidents, post-traumatic stress disorder (PTSD) is a common condition.
 It can impact your ability to think about or engage in things you associate with the accident.